megasnort/lend/README.md

 lend switch [local|online]

 ```
-Open interactive mode where you don't have to prefix every command with 'lend'
+Open interactive mode where you don't have to prefix every command above with 'lend'

 ```
 lend